S3 Object lifecycle can be managed by using a lifecycle configuration, which defines how S3 manages objects during their lifetime.

 Transition and Expiration actions apply to current versions.

-NoncurrentVersionTransition and NoncurrentVersionExpiration actions apply to noncurrent versions and works similar to the non versioned objects except the time period is from the time the objects became noncurrent
+NoncurrentVersionTransition and NoncurrentVersionExpiration actions apply to noncurrent versions and work similarly to the non-versioned objects except the time period is from the time the objects became noncurrent

 For Non Versioned bucket

 Expiration is applicable to the Current object only and does not impact any of the non-current objects